steven-msk/Soulbound/pre-production.md

 By December 2025-early January 2026 the project will (hopefully) be considered in a production-ready state.
 Starting from this point and until further notice, **all systems are considered mutable and subject to redesign, or complete overhaul if necessary**, for a production-ready foundation.
 The project is now considered to be in a late-prototype state.

+Update: it is not ready for prod, not even close.
+The time of prod release is undetermined and will likely remain unknown for now.